davinat0r/ScovottoDavide/README.md

 - 🎓 &nbsp; Master's graduate in Computer Engineering, with specialist pathway in Cybersecurity
 - 👨🏻‍💻 &nbsp; Experience in designing and implementing Trusted Computing solutions, especially of Remote Attestaion protocols, with a "decentralized" approach.
-- 💻 &nbsp; Interest and passion for Cybersecurity and Sofware Development with the aim of Digital Identity Decentralization (SSI, Verifiable Credential)
+- 💻 &nbsp; Passion for Cybersecurity and Sofware Development, with special interest on Web3 technologies and Digital Identity Decentralization (SSI, Verifiable Credential)
 - 🔭 &nbsp; Currently involved in exciting Web3 Projects.

 Fields of interest: Security, SSI, DLT, Smart Contracts, Trusted Computing